cacapuano/project_4/README.md

 Using ```fft``` and ```fftfreq``` is a great way to convert your data from the time domain to the frequency domain.

 ## In-class Activity
-Practice with a sinusodal function.
+Practice with a known sinusodal function.

-Setting-up the environment
+Setting-up the environment:
 1. ```
    mkdir FFT
    ```